Relintai/pandemonium_engine_docs/modules/layered_tile_maps/using_tilesets.md

    Opening the collision editor while in Select mode

-You can quickly create a rectangle collision shape by pressing :kbd:`F` while the TileSet editor is focused.
+You can quickly create a rectangle collision shape by pressing :kbd:`F` while the LayeredTileSet editor is focused.
 If the keyboard shortcut doesn't work, try clicking in the empty area around the polygon editor to focus it:

 .. figure:: img/using_tilesets_using_default_rectangle_collision.webp